 3.2 Information Strategy Group is responsible for the approval of records management policy and for overseeing policy implementation via the Information Security Board.

-3.3 The Information Security Board, chaired by the Director of Information, is responsible for regular policy reviews and monitors the effectiveness of the records management policy across the University.
+3.3 The Information Security Board, chaired by the Deputy Registrar, is responsible for regular policy reviews and monitors the effectiveness of the information and records management policy across the University.
 It also commissions and responds to independent audits of records management arrangements.

-3.4 The University’s Records Manager is responsible for promoting compliance with this policy and for drawing up guidance about good records management practice.
+3.4 The University’s Information and Records Manager is responsible for promoting and supporting compliance with this policy across the University and its wholly-owned subsidiaries, including the development of retention schedules and procedures, and drawing up guidance about good information and records management practice.

-3.5 The University’s Records Manager has responsibility for the University Archive.
+3.5 The University’s Information and Records Manager has responsibility for the University Archive.

-4.1 All information users are responsible for creating, maintaining and preserving records to which they have access in accordance with this policy.
+4.1 All information users are responsible for creating, maintaining and preserving records to which they have access in accordance with this policy and guidance.